apache/storm/docs/Performance.md

 #### Guidance
-Flushing interval can be used as tool to retain the higher throughput benefits of batching and avoid batched messages getting stuck for too long waiting for their. batch to fill.
+Flushing interval can be used as a tool to retain the higher throughput benefits of batching and avoid batched messages getting stuck for too long waiting for theirs. batch to fill.
 Preferably this value should be larger than the average execute latencies of the bolts in the topology.
 Trying to flush the queues more frequently than the amount of time it takes to produce the messages may hurt performance.
 Understanding the average execute latencies of each bolt will help determine the average number of messages in the queues between two flushes.